 The naturally created lava rock cools rapidly, which gives no time for the air to escape, effectively trapping it.
 This trapped air creates a highly porous surface, increasing the area of the rock and creating plenty of openings for the nitrifying bacteria to live.
-Lava rock is light and has a neutral pH, so it won't affect the balance of your system.
+Lava rock is light and has a neutral pH so that it won't affect the balance of your system.
 Lava rock can be sharp, though, so you will want to use it with caution.

 4. Bell Siphon

-Best Plants To Grow In Media Based Aquaponics System
+The Best Plants To Grow In Media Based Aquaponics System

 - Medium-nutrient demand plants are cabbage, kale, cauliflower, broccoli, onions, carrots, and taro.

 - High-nutrient-demand plants, also called nutrient hungry plants, are tomatoes, eggplants, cucumbers, strawberries, and peppers.

 Your choice of plants will depend on the style of your grow bed.
 Our article "What Are The Best Plants For Aquaponics" discusses what plants grow best in an aquaponics system.
 In media based aquaponics, it is possible to grow leafy greens, herbs, and fruiting vegetables at the same time, as long as the grow beds are at the correct depth.

 A media based can also benefit from mixed planting with better space management because shade-tolerant species can grow underneath taller plants.
 Large bulb and root crops, such as ginger, carrots, and turnips, are best grown in a media based aquaponics system because the grow bed and grow media provide an excellent growing environment and adequate plant support.

 The two other methods of aquaponic systems are Raft Systems and Nutrient Film Technique (NFT).